Package ovault

 new_note_name = sys.argv[3]

-note = vault.rename_note(old_note_name, new_note_name)
+note = vault.rename(old_note_name, new_note_name)

 print(f"Renamed note from '{old_note_name}' to '{new_note_name}' in vault '{vault.path}'\n")